RAKESHKRAJEEV90/bse-api-package/readme.md

 `downloadTodayData(outputDir: string): Promise<boolean>`
 Downloads and extracts the Bhavcopy ZIP file for today's date.

 - `outputDir`: The directory path where the extracted files will be saved.

+`downloadForDate(date: Date,outputDir: string): Promise<boolean>`
+Downloads and extracts the Bhavcopy ZIP file for given date.

+- `outputDir`: The directory path where the extracted files will be saved.